Music Tour Manager

 The pay for a tour manager depends very much on the size of the tour.
 The fee structure is normally a base salary plus expenses and a daily stipend for incidental expenses.
 The profitability of the tour is a major factor in determining how much exactly a tour manager gets paid.
 When tour managers are just starting out and trying to build a reputation, they may take work on small tours for expenses only.
 But tour managers for large, highly profitable tours are paid a generous base salary.
 Pay should be negotiated in advance of the tour and factored into the tour budget.

 How to Find Tour Manager Jobs

 Many tour managers build a client base through word of mouth.
 They may start working for friends' bands on small tours and then find new jobs on the basis of recommendations.
-Alternatively, tour managements companies - and sometimes crew companies - have a staff of tour managers ready for hire.
+Alternatively, tour management companies - and sometimes crew companies - have a staff of tour managers ready for hire.
 The musicians' manager, label or agent may hire the tour manager.

 There are a lot of perks to being a tour manager.
 You get to travel extensively and see some great shows.
 However, it is also a great deal of responsibility.
 To be a good tour manager, you have to be able to calmly and coolly juggle the demands of a large group of people, as well as being able to fulfill requests that may sometimes seem unreasonable.
 The difficulty of the job always depends on the group of people you are out on the road with.